UntitledEntity/UntitledEntity/README.md

 - Intertwined is an open-source PHP-based authentification system.
 See more at [our website](https://intertwined.solutions/) and our [project page](https://github.com/UntitledEntity/intertwined-web).

-- [php-mysql-example](https://github.com/UntitledEntity/php-mysql-example) is a simple php/HTML website page that allows for a simple connection to a MYSQL database, and is what [Intertwined](https://intertwined.solutions) is based off of.
+- [php-mysql-example](https://github.com/UntitledEntity/php-mysql-example) is a simple PHP/HTML website page that allows for a simple connection to an MYSQL database, and is what [Intertwined](https://intertwined.solutions) is based off of.

-- [H3-cnc](https://github.com/UntitledEntity/H3-cnc) is a simple python-based server-hopping workspace.
-This allows for penetration testing to be done from multiple servers which allows for a more anonymous penetration-testing experience, as your commands are executed from multiple sources.
+- [H3-cnc](https://github.com/UntitledEntity/H3-cnc) is a simple Python-based server-hopping workspace.
+This allows for penetration testing from multiple servers, which allows for a more anonymous penetration-testing experience, as your commands are executed from multiple sources.

-- [Discord-Hook](https://github.com/UntitledEntity/Discord-Hook) is a free open-source cheat software for CSGO, designed to be loaded into discords UI process.
-This was meant as a POC, and to be used between me and my friends.
+- [Discord-Hook](https://github.com/UntitledEntity/Discord-Hook) is a free, open-source cheat software for CSGO, designed to be loaded into the discords UI process.
+This was meant as a POC and to be used between me and my friends.

-- [Scripty](https://github.com/UntitledEntity/Scripty-Interpreter) is a C++ interpreter for a simple scripting language I created titled scripty
+- [Scripty](https://github.com/UntitledEntity/Scripty-Interpreter) is a C++ interpreter for a simple scripting language I created titled script

 ## Stats